Getting an Interview

 The hiring manager came at the end of the day and told me I didn't get the job.
 I liked the feedback, since most companies don't even bother to notify you that you didn't qualify.

-- How can you help me work with our partners (asked by the product manager) View Answer
+- How can you help me work with our partners (asked by the product manager) 1 Answer

-I applied through other source and the process took a day – interviewed at Netflix in January 2011.
+I applied through other source.
+The process took 1 day – interviewed at Netflix in January 2011.